-When installing a fence on your premises, a Fence Permit Application must be submitted accompanied by the requirements below.
+When installing any type of fence on your premises, a Fence Permit Application must be submitted accompanied by the requirements below.
 If you have hired a contractor(s) to perform the work, they must obtain a Contractor's Business License with the Village before issuance of the permit.

 If you have any questions, please contact the Permitting Division of the Community Development Department at 847.923.4420.